 The authors Benach and Kreshpaj have conducted the recent development of the definition of precarious work, which is consistent with this multidimensional perspective (Benach et al., 2014; Kreshpaj et al., 2020).
 By measuring these multifaceted dimensions of precarity, a more comprehensive assessment of the extent of precariousness can be obtained.
+Besides that, also with the source of competetive advantage which is innovation and creativity (Safrizal, H. B. A. 2023).
 Furthermore, in line with this approach, the multidimensional scales of precariousness show a more robust correlation with health outcomes, such as musculoskeletal disorders, when examined.